AP Week in Pictures, Latin America & Caribbean

 This photo gallery highlights some of the most compelling images made or published by Associated Press Photographers in Latin America and the Caribbean.
-It was curated by AP photojournalist Esteban Felix in Santiago, Chile.
+It was curated by AP photo editor Tomas Stargardter in Mexico City.

 Instagram: https://www.instagram.com/apnews